nelises/time-series-forecast/README.md

 Each model was implemented using the most suitable programming frameworks:
 - **ARIMA and SARIMA**: Deployed via the Statsmodels library for statistical modeling.
 - **LSTM**: Constructed using TensorFlow and Keras to build a recurrent neural network that can effectively learn temporal dependencies.
-- **TimesFM**: Implemented using the dedicated TimesFM package.

 **6. Analysis and Interpretation**
 Model performance was assessed based on predictive accuracy, with comparisons made across:
-- **Model Accuracy Metrics**: The MSE, RMSE, MAE, and MAPE were used to evaluate individual model performance.
+- **Model Accuracy Metrics**: The MSE was used to evaluate individual model performance.
 - **Outcome Comparisons**: The Mean Absolute Percentage Error (MAPE) was used to evaluate performance across models.
 - **Visualization**: Graphs were developed to enhance understanding of the forecast trends and the relative model performance.